turingschool/gear-up/Mod3_Week1_Microaggressions_update.md

 <b> Scenario 8  </b>

-Target of microagression: A woman
+Target of microaggression: A woman

 Person A:  We should get ready to present.
 Who wants to do what part?